mkohler/cython_swig/README.rst

 .. class:: handout

-    Hmmm...We started with a function, sgreeting, that took 3 arguments, and returned an integer, but here are we, at the python prompt, using a function that takes 2 arguments and returns a list.
+    Hmmm...We started with a function, sgreeting, that took 3 arguments, and returned an integer, but here we are, at the python prompt, using a function that takes 2 arguments and returns a list.

     SWIG did that.